RhythmLunatic/Delta-NEX-Rebirth/README.md

 A: Because StepF2 ignores difficulties and only uses meters, normal StepMania doesn't.
 Either make all your difficulties "Edit" or pray for a fix.

+Q: Why are DP charts only playable in single player, and Co-op charts only playable in multiplayer?

+A: StepF2, being the paragon of good standards, uses Double charts for Double Performance instead of Routine.
+Sometimes StepF2 uses Routine for Co-op even though it makes no distinction between DP and co-op (and by extension, Double Performance and Routine).
+However, Routine is meant for two players.
+Personally I think Co-op charts should be playable in both single and two player mode on PIU, but that's Andamiro's fault.

 Q: I get an error when I press UpLeft or UpRight on the song select screen.

 A: Your StepMania is out of date.
 Use my branch or grab a nightly from the main branch.